RadixLabsWTF/PumpFun-Bundler-and-Sniper/README.md

 # Radix-Launcher (PumpFun Bundler and Sniper with UI)

+You can view our proof of work demo video here: https://x.com/RadixLabsWTF/status/1869879243435380737

 We provide the best bundler and sniper on the Solana network at competitive prices.
 All updates to our bundler are free - buy once, benefit forever! 🛠️✨

-### Join our [Discord](https://discord.gg/radixlabs) community to purchase our application for the lowest price on the market!
+### Join our [Discord](https://discord.gg/radixlabs) community to purchase the Radix Launcher!

 <img width="1728" alt="Stagger Pic" src="https://github.com/user-attachments/assets/aafd3515-ead1-4bce-bc13-189734bffe0f" />